 About Hand Surgery

 How would your life be affected if you lost the functionality of your hands?
 Not favorably.
 Our hands are essential to our livelihood.
 When they don’t function properly or a chronically painful, life can be challenging.
 Dr. Naveen Setty completed a one-year fellowship in hand surgery at the world-renowned Institute of Reconstructive Plastic Surgery at the New York University Medical Center.
 Setty Plastics & Aesthetics is proud to offer patients surgery for the fingers, hands, and wrists at this practice with the touch of a plastic surgeon.
 We want to help you repair your hands and increase their functionality, so you can be confident and self-assured.
 Some common hand conditions that require the special skills of a surgeon trained in microsurgery includes carpal or cubital tunnel syndrome, trigger finger, and other defects.
 Let Dr. Setty guide you through the process of hand surgery with better functionality and a natural appearance.
-He can consult with you in our Allen, McKinney, or Dallas, TX locations.
+He can consult with you in our Dallas and McKinney, TX locations.